 The final step is the agreement itself.
 Don’t fill the SEO proposal with pages upon pages of legal language.

 Instead, include a final page that confirms the client’s intention to proceed with the project.
-State that this SEO project falls under your Masters Services Agreement (that’s where the actual contract should live), and provide that legal document separately from the SEO Proposal.
+State that this SEO project falls under your Master Services Agreement (that’s where the actual contract should be), and provide that legal document separately from the SEO Proposal.

 The agreement is worded: